-- 11.1 All safeguarding concerns should be recorded on the CPOMS recording system.
-Staff making records will ensure that they clearly distinguish between fact and opinion and whether the information is 1st or 2nd hand.
-Records will clearly evidence the voice of the child and will always be written contemporaneously. - 11.2 Records will be maintained by the Designated Safeguarding Lead and Deputy through the CPOMS system. - 11.3 Individual files should be clearly organised in chronological order and all entries should be signed and dated in a legible manner by the person making the entry.
+- All safeguarding concerns should be recorded on the CPOMS recording system or if the system is down the Cause for Concern Form (Appendix 1) .
+Staff making records will ensure that they clearly distinguish between fact and opinion and whether the information is 1^{st} or 2^{nd} hand.
+Records will clearly evidence the voice of the child (through the use of capital letters) and will always be written contemporaneously. - 11.2 Records will be maintained by the Designated Safeguarding Lead and Deputy through the CPOMS system including actions and decisions made / outcomes reached and the rationale behind these decisions.
+For records prior to moving to CPOMS, Records will be maintained by the Designated Safeguarding Lead and Deputy in a Child Protection File separate to the child's main pupil file (See Appendix 2 for exemplar front sheet for Child Protection File.) / - 11.3 Individual files should be clearly organised in chronological order and all entries should be signed and dated in a legible manner by the person making the entry.
 This should include their role/designation at the school.
-There should be a chronology of events kept on file to enable the Designated Safeguarding Lead and Deputy to have an immediate overview of the case. - 11.4 Such records will be kept in a secure locked filing cabinet.
+There should be a chronology of events kept on file to enable the Designated Safeguarding Lead and Deputy to have an immediate overview of the case. - 11.4 Such records will be kept in a secure locked filing cabinet / drawer / cupboard.
 The Designated Safeguarding Lead and their Deputy will keep the keys.
-THE Designated Safeguarding lead and their Deputy will ensure that relevant members of staff have access to the information on the CPOMS online system and will ensure that only the Designated Safeguarding members of staff are provided with full Key holder permissions.
+The Designated Safeguarding lead and their Deputy will ensure that relevant members of staff have access to the information on the CPOMS online system and will ensure that only the Designated Safeguarding members of staff are provided with full Key holder permissions.
+Historic paper files and records will be destroyed once uploaded onto CPOMS to avoid duplication of information. - 11.5 Files will be archived and securely stored until the child's 25th birthday at the school where the pupil attends at statutory school leaving age, in line with statutory guidance.

-- 11.5 Files will be archived and securely stored until the child's 25th birthday. - 11.6 If a child transfers between schools the Designated Safeguarding Lead will be responsible for transferring the child's Child Protection File to the new school.
+11.6 If a child transfers between schools, the Designated Safeguarding Lead will be responsible for transferring the child's Child Protection File to the new school.
 The Designated Safeguarding Lead will follow the "Halton Protocol for the Transfer of Child Protection Records between Education Settings".
 The Designated Safeguarding Lead will speak to their counterpart in the school/college to which the child is transferring in order to ensure that they are aware that the file is to be transferred.
 Upon confirmation of the child starting on roll the file should be transferred as soon as possible (within 15 schools days), but separately to the main school file.
-The CPOMS online system will transfer the pupil file securely through the online system and will issue a receipt to confirm that the file has been sent and received by the school to which the child is transferring.
+The file should be signed upon receipt, and delivered by hand wherever possible.
+A copy of a chronology from the original file will be kept in school until the child's 25th birthday and will then be securely disposed of. / The CPOMS online system will transfer the pupil file securely through the online system and will issue a receipt to confirm that the file has been sent and received by the school to which the child is transferring.